‘The shot heard ’round the world’ and a life-long love affair

 One summer day in 1957, an 8-year-old boy growing up in a lower-middle-class family in a small town in the Midwest was indulged by his mother with 1 cent to spend at the corner market.
 So began a life-long love affair.

-He’d seen neighborhood kids playing with baseball cards, and that day he bought his first one, in a penny pack — a single card plus a powder-covered stick of pink bubble gum wrapped together in a brightly decorated waxed-paper.
+He’d seen neighborhood kids playing with baseball cards, and that day he bought his first one, in a penny pack – a single card plus a powder-covered stick of pink bubble gum wrapped together in a brightly decorated paper sealed with wax.
 The card and the experience were enchanting, and he was hooked.

-The next week, the boy wheedled 5¢ out of his mom and bought a nickel pack, with six cards and a larger slab of gum.
-The first card in that pack was a thing of wonder: a card titled “Dodger Sluggers”, featuring four Brooklyn batsmen kneeling side-by-side in an on-deck position with their bats perfectly aligned.
-Card 400, with Carl Furillo, Gil Hodges, Roy Campanella and Duke Snider, is famous as Topps’ first stars card and is much beloved by collectors.
+The next week, the boy wheedled 5 cents out of his mom and bought a nickel pack, with six cards and a larger slab of gum.
+The first card in that pack was a thing of wonder: a card titled “Dodger Sluggers,” featuring four Brooklyn batsmen kneeling side-by-side in an on-deck position with their bats perfectly aligned.
+Card #400, with Carl Furillo, Gil Hodges, Roy Campanella and Duke Snider, is famous as Topps’ first stars card and is much beloved by collectors.

 Through World War II, the Dodgers had been one of the sorrier franchises in baseball.
 But in 1947, rookies Snider, Hodges and Jackie Robinson teamed with captain Pee Wee Reese, second-year man Furillo and decent pitching to win the National League pennant.
-With the arrival of Campanella in 1948, Dem Bums became the best National League team of the era, winning in 1949, 1952, 1953, 1955 and 1956, before breaking their fans’ hearts a final time by leaving Brooklyn for Los Angeles in 1958.
-They had, however, finally won the World Series in 1955, after four Series losses to the also despised cross-town Yankees of the American League.
+With the arrival of Campanella in 1948, Da Bums became the best National League team of the era, winning in 1949, 1952, 1953, 1955 and 1956, before breaking their fans’ hearts a final time by leaving Brooklyn for Los Angeles in 1958.
+They had, however, finally won the World Series in 1955, after four series losses to the also despised cross-town Yankees.

-But in 1951, the Dodgers led the league in mid-August, 13.5 games ahead of the Giants, and seemed to be cruising to another World Series.
-Then, in an unprecedented swoon-and-surge combo, they struggled while the Giants won 16 games in a row to end the season tied.
-With the play-off series tied at 1-1, the Dodgers led the deciding game at the Giants’ Polo Grounds home field, 4-2, in the bottom of the ninth, with Brooklyn’s ace pitcher, Ralph Branca, on the mound.
+But in 1951, the Dodgers led the league in mid-August, 13.5 games ahead of the Giants, and seemed to be cruising to the World Series.
+Then, in an unprecedented swoon-and-surge combo, they struggled and the Giants won 16 games in a row to end the season tied.
+With the playoff series tied at 1-1, the Dodgers led the deciding game at the Giants’ Polo Grounds home field, 4-2, in the bottom of the ninth, with Brooklyn’s ace pitcher, Ralph Branca, on the mound.

-The Giants had two runners on base when Thomson stepped in to bat.
+The Giants had two runners aboard when Thomson stepped up to bat.
 It was the first popular-culture moment broadcast by electronic media that caused people all over New York City, across the country, and even around the world to remember decades later exactly where they were and what they were doing when they heard or saw it unfold.
-“The (Second) Shot Heard ‘Round the World” was perhaps the most dramatic moment in baseball history.
-Thomson hit Branca’s pitch into the left-field seats and the announcer screamed repeatedly over the air waves, “The Giants win the pennant!”
+Or, “The (Second) Shot Heard ‘Round the World.”
+Thomson hit Branca’s pitch into the left-field seats as the announcer screamed repeatedly over the air waves, “The Giants win the pennant!”

 The revelation lifted a burden from the shoulders of both men.
 Its sunlight gave them redemption.
 Branca could at last talk about what had long been rumored that he had been too honorable ever to mention.
 Thomson could at last emerge from a guilty secret.
 Both men showed class throughout, and the awkward friendship before the revelation flowered into a real one afterward.
 Both of them recognized that, even though Thomson had a sneaky advantage, Branca had still brought his best stuff and Thomson had to hit that.

-Ron Knecht, an economist and Nevada Regent, had such modest baseball skills that he had to get his letters as a distance runner.
+• Ron Knecht, an economist and Nevada University Regent, had such meager baseball skills that he had to get his letters as a distance runner.